Burgyn/MMLib.ToString/README.md

 # MMLib.ToString

-> This is my first attempt with a [C# Source code generator](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/).
+> This is my first attempt with a [C# Source generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/).

 We all love the new `record` type.
 One of the completely marginal features is that it has an override `ToString()` method.